MITgcm-contrib/ecco_darwin/v05/v5_3deg/readme_3deg.txt

  tail -f STDOUT.0000 | grep advcfl_W

 # ============================
-# 5. MATLAB code for computing volume, salt, salinity, and DIC budgets
+# 5. MATLAB code for computing volume, salt, salinity, DIC, and Fe budgets
 #    Prerequisite: 4.
 Build and run MPI executable
 #    Can be executed as soon as 3 or more months of output are available
  cd ../../ecco_darwin/v05/v5_3deg/matlab